-Once students have confirmed receipt of the Enrolment Agreement, they are ready to contact Student Services to register in courses.
+Acceptance, they are ready to contact Student Services to register in courses.

 Information for International Students

 UCW provides support and advice in all aspects of student life including academic, social, and cultural concerns.
 Student Services works closely with other departments and off-campus agencies to provide a range of support services to International students.